cosmos/sdk-tutorials/hands-on-exercise/3-cosmjs-adv/5-server-side.md

     $ sleep 20
     ```

-2. And have the following in `.env`:
+2. You have the following in `.env`:

     <CodeGroup>